 What is the Great Hall Project?

 With the growth DEN is experiencing and the aging infrastructure, we must plan for the future.
-The facility is starting to age and is in need of major maintenance and upgrades.
-The Jeppesen Terminal was built to serve only 50 million annual passengers, and we served over 64 million passengers in 2018.
+The facility is starting to age and needs major maintenance and upgrades.
+Jeppesen Terminal was built to serve only 50 million annual passengers and we served over 64 million passengers in 2018.
 Currently, TSA checkpoints are at capacity.
 The airport also has an underutilized and inefficient ticket lobby space and is lacking the adequate amount of concessionaires to accommodate projected passenger growth.

 What will happen with the TSA checkpoints?

 The Great Hall Project is designed to make the security screening process more efficient and less stressful for travelers.
 The project will greatly enhance security by moving today’s TSA screening checkpoints from Level 5 to Level 6 and create a new prototype for TSA that will increase passenger throughput and increase safety.

 Today, DEN has 30 standard checkpoint lanes.
 When the Great Hall Project is complete, it will have 34 state-of-the-art automated screening lanes, which can increase capacity by 30%.
 The new checkpoints, which will be consolidated from three areas of the terminal into two, will feature increase queuing space.

 What is the status of the contract with Great Hall Partners?